jeromerg/NCase/README.md

 });
 ```

-... replays all 6144 test cases one by one and calls the statement lambda of `ActAndAssert` for each test case!
+This example replays all 6144 test cases one by one and calls the statement lambda of `ActAndAssert` for each test case!

 Here is the beginning of the console output: